Sheri98/MajorProject/README.md

 # Major Project

 Welcome to the Major Project repository!
-This project aims to [describe the purpose or goal of your project].
-Feel free to explore the code and documentation, and contribute to the project.
+This project aims to improve knowledge in the field of binary exploitation by learning, building, and developing automated tools for identifying and exploiting vulnerabilities.
+The primary focus is on a static program that discovers a fixed vulnerability inside a server and provides assistance in its exploitation.
+The ultimate goal is to create a fully automated approach using PWN tools.

 ## Table of Contents